From Beyond the Grave

 Bryce handed the instruction back to his solicitor.
 “Thank you.
 I can only imagine you have a good reason for wishing me to see such a message.”

 Alan inhaled and breathed out slowly.
-“Your father only spoke to me in person on a few occasions, but at our last meeting he watched me place the package in my safe.”
+“Your father only spoke to me in person on a few occasions, but at our last meeting he watched me place the package in my safe and swear secrecy.”

 There was a knock at the office door.

 “Wait!”
-The solicitor’s tone was sharp and unlike the quiet voice used when conducting the business of William Crawford’s will.
-He turned t his client.
+The solicitor’s tone was sharp and unlike the quiet voice anyone might be accustomed to, including how he had spoken earlier when conducting the business of William Crawford’s will.
+He turned to his client.
 “I apologise, Bryce.”
-He loosened his collar before continuing quietly.
-“Although your father didn’t say as much, I was left with the clear impression that he was compelled to do business with, shall we say, foreign Morgans.”
+He loosened his tie and collar before continuing quietly.
+“Although your father didn’t say as much, I was left with the clear impression that he was compelled to do business with, shall we say, foreign powers.”

-“Your father told me he was working in conjunction with a British Government department and said I should be aware of any new clients who had foreign interests.
-He suggested I avoid being interviewed by or taking on any client under foreign influence, or sensitive about background checks.”
+“Your father told me he was working in conjunction with a British government department and said I should be aware of any new clients who had foreign interests.
+He suggested I avoid being interviewed by or taking on any British client or any person who might be under European influence.
+He also warned against any person who was sensitive about background checks.”

-“Did my father suggest how to deal with such a thing if it occurs, after you’ve ended the meeting?”
+“Did my father suggest how to deal with such a thing if it occurred?”

 The two men shook hands.

 “Thank you,” Alan Wheeler’s eyes blinked several times and he drew in a deep breath.
-“Should you wish to continue your business affairs elsewhere I’ll understand, but until you say otherwise, I’ll be at your service.”
+“Should you wish to continue your business affairs elsewhere I will understand, but until you say otherwise, I’ll be at your service.”

 “It’s been an interesting half-hour, mate, and I think I’ll leave my affairs in your hands.”
 Bryce glanced out of the window.
-“How regular are the buses into the city from that stop down there?”
+“How many different buses into the city use that stop down there?”

-“It’s rare that anybody waits for longer than fifteen or twenty minutes.
-Are you taking a bus back towards your place?”
+“There is only one bus route that passes here but it’s rare that anybody waits for longer than fifteen or twenty minutes.
+Are you taking a bus back to the city centre?”

 “No, it was a passing thought.”
 Bryce walked across the small office to the door.

 Bryce went downstairs and stood outside the building looking around.
-A bus pulled up at the shelter, and Bryce saw the youth in the leather jacket shake his head and the confused bus driver closed the doors and drove off.
+A bus pulled up at the bus stop.
+Bryce saw the man in the leather jacket shake his head and the confused bus driver closed the doors before driving off.
 Bryce glanced left and right before walking left along Dalkeith Road towards the city centre.

 Five minutes after leaving the solicitor’s office, Bryce paused where the name of the main route to town changed from Dalkeith Road to The Pleasance.
 The artist’s lips curled into a smile as he considered the quaint name for the stretch of road.
-From humble beginnings, as a local house name in the early 16th century, it had grown.
+From humble beginnings, as a local house name in the early 16th century, it had grown into a desirable area for homeownership.

-This was an area of the Old Town which Bryce rarely visited, but he was aware of many points of interest.
+This was a part of the Old Town which Bryce rarely visited, but he was aware of many points of interest.
 He looked across at the impressive block of old buildings used by the Edinburgh Students’ Association.
 It was strange to think that the complex was utilised every August as one of the venues for the Edinburgh Festival Fringe.
+Students’ Association funds had to be raised by several means.

 As he strolled on down the gradient towards the crossroads with Cowgate and Hollyrood Road, Bryce glanced over his shoulder.
 There was no traffic to prevent him from crossing, but he continued downhill to the traffic lights and pressed the button.

-While he waited for the flashing green man signal, he absently looked around and noted a young man wearing a leather jacket.
+While he waited for the flashing green man signal, he absently looked around again and noted a young man wearing a leather jacket.
 It was the guy who’d been standing inside the bus shelter near the solicitor’s office.
-He paused and concentrated on his mobile phone, which looked out of place.
-Most young people tended to use such a device as they walked.
+The man paused and concentrated on his mobile phone, which looked out of place.
+Most young people tended to use their mobile as they walked as if on auto-pilot.

 When the lights changed, Bryce crossed the road quickly, turned left and crossed again, opening up his pace as he walked up St Mary’s Street.
-Five minutes later he negotiated a large group of camera-wielding tourists and turned right.
+Five minutes later at a busy junction with The Royal Mile, he negotiated a large group of camera-wielding tourists and turned right.
 He walked a short distance to Mimi’s Little Bakehouse.

-“Good morning, what can we get you, sir?”
-The pretty teenager met his gaze.
+“Good morning, what can we get you, Sir?”
+The pretty brunette teenager met his gaze.

 “A pot of tea, and whatever you’d suggest from your cake display, please.”